Janitha133/Janitha133/README.md

 ### Hi there 👋

 - 👦 I’m Janitha Rasanga.
 I like to Code and learn new technologies.
-- 👨‍🎓 I’m an undergraduate student at University of Moratuwa Faculty of Informatinon Technology
+- 👨‍🎓 I’m an undergraduate student at University of Moratuwa Faculty of Information Technology
 - 📑 My favourit frameworks are **Angular** and **Ionic**
 - 📗 I’m currently learning **Python**.
 - ✍ I’m contributing on [stackoverflow](https://stackoverflow.com/users/9423643/janitha-rasanga)